 We’ve all seen those movie and TV scenes where the hero saves a life with an improvised suture out of dental floss using a fishing lure for the needle.

 In real life, using improvised medical equipment would just cause more tissue damage.
-Keeping things sterile while suturing in the field is also very difficult, so infection would be likely and get trapped inside the sutured wound.
+Keeping things sterile while suturing in the field is also very difficult, so the infection would likely get trapped inside the sutured wound.

 Even serious wounds will heal on their own over time.
 That doesn’t mean you don’t treat the wound.
 You still want to clean and bandage it.
 In high-movement areas, you’ll also use suturing alternatives to keep large wounds from gaping open (more on those alternatives later).